Introducing ECG-AI™ LEF: FDA-Cleared AI Algorithm to Detect Low Left Ventricular Ejection Fraction

 State-of-the-art deep learning model developed using over 100,000 ECGs and echo data pairs from unique patients

-Early versions of ECG-AI LEF Evaluated in 25+ studies involving >40,000 patients in the U.S. and internationally
+Evaluated in 25+ studies studies across multiple institutions in the U.S. and internationally

 PHI secure and compliant, and seamlessly integrates into existing clinical workflows